jia1/jia1.github.io/content/tweets/rendering-newlines-in-html-attributes.md

 <textarea placeholder="line1\nline2">
 ```

-will not work but doing
+will not work, but doing

 ```html
 <textarea placeholder="{{ somethingFromScope }}">